 Much Of Race Day Is Out Of Your Control

-What happens if you train for a race (even if you train perfectly) and you wake up on race day to conditions that are unseasonably hot, or cold, or humid?
+What happens if you train for a race (even if you train perfectly) only to wake up on race day to conditions that are unseasonably hot, or cold, or humid?

-You will likely fall short of your goal, for reasons that were entirely out of your control and that say nothing about you or your abilities.
+You will likely fall short of your goal, for reasons entirely out of your control and that say nothing about you or your abilities.

 There is a rule in the social sciences called the peak-end rule.
 The rule says that how an experience ends determines the happiness we ascribe to it.